 Remember this step is obligatory across the Gulf States.

-4: Employers applies for the Labor Card (Work Permit) and Residence visa
+4: Employers apply for the Labor Card (Work Permit) and Residence visa

-This is again done by the Public relation office of your hotel.
+This is again done by the Public relations office of your hotel.
 You don’t need to worry much about it.

-As for example, if you have the employment visa for Dubai:
+For example, if you have an employment visa for Dubai:

 At this point, you need to submit essential documents to the Ministry of Labor office in Dubai.
-Passport-size photos, copies of entry visa, 3 copies of job contract, medical records, and labour license of the employer are needed.
+Passport-size photos, copies of the entry visa, 3 copies of the job contract, medical records, and the labour license of the employer are needed.

 Residence visa is yet another type of employment visa in the UAE and in other Gulf countries.

-This is normally applicable for people who are either selected in senior management or those who have been working in the middle east for a while.
+This is normally applicable to people who are either selected in senior management or those who have been working in the Middle East for a while.